 The images below are a record of progress starting from September of 2017 through November of 2018.
 This is with a Meade LXD75 mount, 150mm F/5 GSO Newtonian Reflector, Used Canon 500D/t1i and an Optolong CLS filter.
 Total cost, had I bought the mount used, under $900.
 I already had the cabling, but still would be under $1000.

 I’m not saying that the mount isn’t a critical component in taking quality images.
-What I’m getting at is that I see people steered toward busting their budget on one component rather than getting a setup that will allow them to learn, grow and enjoy making art from the sky.
+What I’m saying as an overarching theme is that I see people steered toward busting their budget on one component rather than getting a setup that will allow them to learn, grow and enjoy making art from the sky.
 Astrophotography success and fulfillment is about learning and growing and everybody does it at their own pace.
-I wouldn’t have taken a single image I would consider successful if I had gone to the forums and saw that my mount wasn’t capable, or that a small $1000 refractor was the only way to get images, or that I couldn’t shoot from a location as light-polluted as mine.
+I wouldn’t have taken a single image I would consider successful if I had gone to the forums and saw that my mount wasn’t capable, or that a small $1000 refractor was the only way to get images, or that I couldn’t shoot from a location as light-polluted as mine unless I shot mono narrowband.

 Enough about me.
 What should you get if you want to try a go at this?
 Well, ask yourself “what do you have?”, and “what is my budget”?
-If you’re based in photography and already have a DSLR and lenses, maybe a tracking mount is all you want or need – no telescope or computer necessary.
-Are you on a super-tight budget but you still want to take deep “close-up” pictures of objects in space?
+If you’re based in photography and already have a DSLR and lenses, maybe a tracking mount is all you want or need to start with – no telescope or computer necessary.
+Are you on a super-tight budget but you still want to take deep “close-up” pictures of objects in space and currently have nothing?
 Maybe a cheap reflector a used DSLR and a lower-end ASCOM compatible mount are it for you.

 I’m assuming that if you’ve gotten this far, you know that you need these things: